American History: What Is Justice?

 Skills developed throughout the earlier grades are combined with more advanced creative analysis and sequential thinking in the Junior High math courses.
 Math classes include investigations and presentations to the class for discussion.
 This continuum of rich experiences and carefully selected resources provides students with the deep understanding, the knowledge, and the skills of math to meet the challenges of high school math programs.
 The two sections of Eighth Grade math prepare students for either Geometry or Algebra II during their Ninth Grade year.

 Algebra 1B: This course covers the second half of a standard Algebra 1 course.
 The course begins with a review of all content in Algebra 1A such as solving equations, factoring, exponent laws, rational expressions, linear functions, and word problems.
 The new content includes solving rational equations, negative exponents, solving systems of equations, and solving inequalities.
 If time permits, the curriculum can also include absolute value inequalities, graphing linear inequalities and systems of linear inequalities, simplifying radicals and radical operations, solving radical equations, and solving quadratic equations using completing the square and the quadratic formula.
-Students end the year by completing a special STEAM project that relates to the curriculum or applies their problem solving skills.

 Text: Algebra: Structure and Method (Book 1) – McDougal Littell.